weaviate/weaviate-helm/README.md

 Detailed information can be found in the [documentation](https://weaviate.io/developers/weaviate/more-resources/migration/weaviate-1-25).

+## Upgrading to weaviate-helm 17.1.0: model resource limits/requests considerations

+In Weaviate-Helm version `17.1.0`, the default resource limits and requests defined in the `values.yml` file have been removed.
+The previous default values were restricting the performance of some modules, making them almost unusable unless the `resources.requests` and `resources.limits` were overridden.
+To address this issue, we have decided to remove these limits, allowing users to define the best resource values for their specific system.

+This change means that any modules deployed with default values prior to version `17.1.0` will have their resource values removed upon upgrading to `17.1.0` or above.
+As a result, these modules will have no constraints on memory or CPU usage.
+To prevent the modules from consuming all system resources, we strongly recommend overriding the `modules.$MODULE.resources.requests` and `modules.$MODULE.resources.limits` with values that best suit your system.

 ## (for contributors) How to make new releases

 1. Bump chart version in `./weaviate/Chart.yaml`